BjornL1/heritage-housing2/README.md

 **Success Metrics**:
 An R² score of at least 0.8 on both the training and test sets.
-The model will be considered a failure if, after 12 months of usage, the model's predictions are off by 50% or more, 30% of the time, and/or if the R² score is less than 0.8.
+The model will be considered a failure if, after 12 months of usage, its predictions are off by 30% or more, 20% of the time, and/or if the R² score drops below 0.8.

 **Output**:
 A continuous value representing the sale price in dollars.